-One of Romania’s top natural attractions, the Danube Delta is Europe’s newest patch of land, a natural biosphere formed by the Danube River before it flows into the Black Sea.
+One of the top tourist attractions in Romania for nature lovers, the Danube Delta is Europe’s newest patch of land, a natural biosphere formed by the Danube River before it flows into the Black Sea.

-This area is three times bigger than Greater London, and over 3,500 animal species and 1,700 plant species live through its canals, river beds, and patches of lands.
-Think of it as a huge outdoor living natural museum that you can visit from a boat!
+This area is three times bigger than Greater London, and over 3,500 animal species and 1,700 plant species live in its canals, river beds, and patches of land.
+Think of it as a vast outdoor natural museum you can visit from a boat!

-The Danube Delta is a unique natural attraction in Europe – and the world – but travelers should be mindful of its importance as a natural habitat and visit responsibly.
+The Danube Delta is a unique natural attraction in Europe and even globally, but travelers should be mindful of its importance as a natural habitat and visit responsibly.

-If you want to visit the Danube Delta, then you should aim for April – October, spend at least 2-3 days and consider hiring a locally-licensed guide because navigating its canals and knowing the best spots for wildlife watching require lots of on-the-ground knowledge.
+Suppose you want to visit the Danube Delta.
+In that case, you should aim for April to October, spend at least 2-3 days and consider hiring a locally-licensed guide because navigating its canals and knowing the best spots for wildlife watching require lots of on-the-ground knowledge.

 Ah, Sibiu – where should I begin?
-2007 European Capital of Culture, ranked 8th by Forbes as Europe’s most idyllic cities and 6th most charming by Huffington Post, the city of Sibiu is truly one of Romania’s best getaway destinations for locals or foreign tourists alike!
+2007 European Capital of Culture, ranked 8th by Forbes as one of Europe’s most idyllic cities and 6th most charming by Huffington Post, the city of Sibiu is genuinely one of the best Romania vacation spots for locals and foreign tourists alike!

 Did I mention how friendly and welcoming the locals are?
-They’re very proud of their city and heritage – just ask them about it!
+Just ask them about it!
+They’re very proud of their city and heritage.

 And since we’re entering the festive winter season, you should know that Sibiu’s Christmas Market is, undoubtedly, Romania’s best!
-The Main Square is taken over by small huts where you can find everything from cured ham or cheese, handmade decorations or gift, local pies and sweets and, of course, plenty of mulled wine and… mulled țuica, the traditional Romanian spirit!
-One glass of this and you’re good to go for 1h in any type of freezing weather, trust me!
+The Main Square is taken over by small huts where you can find everything from cured ham or cheese, handmade decorations or gifts, local pies and sweets, and plenty of mulled wine and… mulled țuica, the traditional Romanian spirit!
+One glass of this, and you’re good to go for 1 hour in any freezing weather, trust me!

-You may have heard of this one – named by Top Gear as the world’s best driving road, Transfagarasan Road crosses the majestic Fagaras Mountain range of the Carpathians and is one of Romania’s best-known attractions.
-Located in the center of the country it can be accessed from its Northern side coming from Sibiu or Brasov or from the South coming from Bucharest or Craiova.
+You may have heard of this one.
+Named by Top Gear as the world’s best driving road, Transfagarasan Road crosses the majestic Fagaras Mountain range of the Carpathians and is among the best of Romania’s attractions.
+Located in the country’s center, it can be accessed from its northern side, from Sibiu or Brasov, or the south from Bucharest or Craiova.

-At its highest point of 2042m, it offers views that are nothing short of breathtaking!
-Between the ridges of Fagaras Mountains and with Transylvania’s plain in the distance, you will definitely stop for a long while to take in the views and the fresh mountain air!
+At its highest point of 2042 meters, it offers views that are nothing short of breathtaking!
+Between the ridges of the Fagaras Mountains and Transylvania’s plain in the distance, you will stop for a long while to take in the views and fresh mountain air!

 Turda Salt Mine

-With a history of over 2,000 years and opened for tourists since the early 1990s, Turda Salt Mine near Cluj-Napoca is a very popular tourist attraction in Romania for two reasons:
+With a history of over 2,000 years and open for tourists since the early 1990s, Turda Salt Mine near Cluj-Napoca is among the most popular Romanian tourist destinations for two reasons.

-First, its underground galleries and large, high-ceiling caverns hosts an amusement park complete with a theater, ferris wheel, ping-pong tables or mini golf courses.
+First, its underground galleries and large, high-ceiling caverns host an amusement park complete with a theater, Ferris wheel, ping-pong tables, and mini-golf courses.

 There’s even an underground lake where you can practice your rowing skills (or impress your partner!) if you rent a boat!
-The best part is the artificial lighting installations – everything was designed to highlight the salt mine’s natural beauty and man-made galleries and give visitors a magical experience.
+The best part is the artificial lighting installations.
+Everything was designed to highlight the salt mine’s natural beauty and artificial galleries and give visitors a magical experience.

-The second reason – well known among Romanians but less so by foreign tourists – is that inhaling salty air is good for your lungs and treating respiratory diseases – something even the Romans knew!
+The second reason – well known among Romanians but less so by foreign tourists – is that inhaling salty air is good for your lungs and treats respiratory diseases.
+This is something even the Romans knew!
 Romanian doctors regularly prescribe salty air therapies and Turda Salt Mine, along with other salt mines such as Praid or Ocnele Mari, is a preferred destination for this.

 What do you have to do to get these health benefits?
-Nothing – just spend 2-4 hours in the mine: do a tour to learn about its salt exploitation history and the interesting tools used, play some games or bring a book with you.
-Beware though – no food or drinks (other than still water) are allowed inside the mine as they will interfere with the air!
+Nothing!
+Just spend 2-4 hours in the mine.
+Take a tour to learn about its salt exploitation history and the interesting tools used, play some games or bring a book with you.
+Beware, though, as no food or drinks (other than still water) are allowed inside the mine as they will interfere with the air!

-NoW you know 5 not-to-be-missed sights in Romania – you have to travel to Romania and come back and tell us your favorite.
+Now that you know five of the best tourist places in Romania, you must travel to Romania and come back and tell us your favorite.